qemu/qemu/docs/devel/atomics.rst

-- ``atomic_store_release()``, which guarantees the STORE to appear to happen, with respect to the other components of the system, after all the LOAD or STORE operations specified afterwards.
+- ``atomic_store_release()``, which guarantees the STORE to appear to happen, with respect to the other components of the system, after all the LOAD or STORE operations specified before.
-  Operations coming after ``atomic_store_release()`` can still be reordered after it.
+  Operations coming after ``atomic_store_release()`` can still be reordered before it.

 Restrictions to the ordering of accesses can also be specified using the memory barrier macros: ``smp_rmb()``, ``smp_wmb()``, ``smp_mb()``,